How Long Do You Have to Take Acting Classes?

 If you aim to succeed as a professional actor, you’ll want to dedicate yourself to learning how to work in every acting medium with a consistent, fool-proof technique.

 The actors I respect want to do everything.
-Acting is acting, whether that’s in film, television or stage.
+Acting is acting, whether that’s in film, television, or stage.
 Once you have this under your belt, it’s much easier to adjust for any medium.
 This just requires a technical understanding of how to adjust.

 I believe the goal of any serious actor should be to make a living with their art, without the need for a survival job or side hustles.
 If you can make enough to trigger your SAG/AFTRA insurance, you are among the 12% of all actors that can achieve this.
 And it’s not a lot.
 The yearly amount is under $27,000, so it’s achievable.